IN1GHTM4R3/qb-carcontrol/README.md

 ## Next Version To Be Released -

-`Version 1.1.0 is Coming SOON ™️`
+`Version 1.1.1 is Here ™️`

-Added a `Vehicle Seat Check` to Display Proper Seat, Windows, and Doors Menus for 2 Door & 4 Doors Vehicles
+*Added in 1.1.0* a `Vehicle Seat Check` to Display Proper Seat, Windows, and Doors Menus for 2 Door & 4 Doors Vehicles

-Added `Job Lock` function to Livery Menu
+*Added in 1.1.0* `Job Lock` function to Livery Menu

-Added `Neon Light Menu` to toggle on/off your neon light kit must be installed for it to work.
+*Added in 1.1.0* `Neon Light Menu` to toggle on/off your neon light kit must be installed for it to work.
 (Notifies if no lights are installed.)

-Added `Livery Menu` section for PD/EMS/Mechanic Livery Selection in the New Livery Menu
+*Added in 1.1.0* `Livery Menu` section for PD/EMS/Mechanic Livery Selection in the New Livery Menu

+*NEW* Added `PD Only Turbo Checks` Job Locked and set to help for pd immersion. (will build more onto this.
+Animations and other things in a new resource)

+*NEW* Added `Constant Menu` Menus now stay up or revert to main menu if singular selections are made i.e, Neon, Livery Menu, Turbo Check

+`Still Need to Finish this for 1.2 Release`

-Working on Adding Vehicle Extras Menu - Switch On/Off Vehicle Extras (Will be released in 1.1.x)
+*Working* on Adding Vehicle Extras Menu - Switch On/Off Vehicle Extras (Will be released in 1.1.x)

 -----------------------------------------------------------------------------------------------------------------